Connor Degenhardt

 Connor Degenhardt (born December 16, 1998) is an American former football player and college football coach.
-He played college football for Holy Cross and New Haven and professionally for the Massachusetts Pirates of the Indoor Football League (IFL) as a quarterback.
+He played collegiately for the Holy Cross Crusaders and New Haven Chargers and professionally for the Massachusetts Pirates of the Indoor Football League (IFL) as a quarterback.

 College career

 After throwing for over 5,000 yards and 44 touchdowns in his career with Westford Academy, Degenhardt committed to play college football from Holy Cross.
 He did not play his freshman year.
 In his sophomore season he appeared in two games against Boston College and Lehigh.
 In his junior year he was named starter and started all thirteen games for the Crusaders.
-He led the team to 7–6 record while also earned Second Team All-Patriot League honors.
+He led the team to a 7–6 record while also earning Second Team All-Patriot League honors.
 In his senior season that was shortened and moved to the spring due to COVID-19, he was voted as a team captain.
 He appeared in all four spring games and went undefeated in his two starts.
 After the season he transferred to New Haven as he earned an extra year of eligibility due to COVID-19.

 In Degenhardt's first season with New Haven he earned Second Team All-NE-10 honors.
 He led the team to a 10–2 record and an appearance in the NCAA Division II playoffs.
 He finished the season with a career-high in completion percentage with 59.3% and a career-high fifteen rushing touchdowns.
 In his senior season he started all eleven games for the Chargers and lead them to an 8–3 record.
 He threw for a career-high 29 touchdown passes and earned First Team All-NE-10 honors along with being named the conference's Offensive Player of the Year.